vlsi/kotlin-argument-expression/README.md

 ## Motivation

-You might often used preconditions, however, the error reporting is not always helpful:
+You might often use preconditions, however, the error reporting is not always helpful:

 ```kotlin
 fun main(args: Array<String>) {